ekohilas/args-amazing-or-approaching/pycon-au-2025/slides.md

     positional_with_default: str = "hello",
     /, # Positional only parameter separator
     positional_or_keyword,
-    *, # Keyword only parameter seperator
+    *, # Keyword only parameter separator
     keyword_only: str,
     keyword_with_default: str = "world",
     **keyword_argument_dict: Unpack[TypedDict]